Do’s and Don’ts in India

 4) Is it okay to take photos everywhere in India?

-No. Photography may be restricted in temples, military areas, and certain monuments.
-Always ask permission before photographing local people.
+No. Photography may be restricted inside temples, military zones, airports, and certain monuments.
+It is always courteous to ask permission before photographing local people.

 5) What food precautions should I take in India?

-Drink bottled water, eat freshly cooked meals, and avoid raw street food if you are not accustomed to local spices.
-Reputable restaurants in major cities generally maintain high hygiene standards.
+Drink sealed bottled water, choose freshly cooked meals, and be careful with raw food from unknown vendors.
+Good hotels and reputable restaurants in major cities generally maintain excellent hygiene standards.

 6) Are public displays of affection acceptable in India?

-Public displays of affection are generally minimal, especially in traditional or rural areas.
-Modest behavior is advisable in public spaces.
+Public displays of affection are generally limited, especially in traditional, rural, and religious areas.
+Modest public behavior is considered more culturally appropriate.